karlkfi/kpt-config-sync/docs/user/overview.md

 $ chmod u+x nomos
 ```

-You can replace `linux_amd64` in the URL with other supported platforms:
+You can replace `linux_amd64` in the URL with the following supported platforms:

 *   `darwin_amd64`
 *   `windows_amd64`